 They might even tell you that they are surprised at your lack of structural thinking, it does not mean that you really lack it.
 Consulting people use those structures every day and they might seem natural to them; but to a non-business degree student, they are not.
 Preparation really is important.

-So, what I would suggest in case of one rejection is postponing application to those firms that recruit year round at least 2-3 months and get prepared.
+What I would suggest in case of one rejection is postponing application to those firms that recruit year-round at least 2-3 months and get prepared.

 And I thank you again for the best resource available on the internet.